Frequently Asked Questions

 When and where will the San Diego Jewish Food Festival take place?

-The event will be held on Sunday April 22, 2012 from 11am to 7pm.
-The Jewish Food Festival will be held on the Temple Adat Shalom campus located at 15905 Pomerado Road in Poway 92064.
+The event will be held on Sunday, May 3rd, 2020 from 11am to 5pm.
+The Jewish Food Festival will be held on the Temple Adat Shalom campus located at 15905 Pomerado Road in Poway 92064 across from Sprouts.
 Click here for map.

 Back to Top